xilution/xilution-selenium-grid/README.md

 1. [Set up an AWS Account](https://aws.amazon.com/).
 1. Install the [AWS CLI](https://aws.amazon.com/cli).
 1. Use [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) to create an administrator identity.
 It's generally bad practice to use your AWS account's root user.
 1. Use [AWS Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) to create a Hosted Zone with a custom domain name.
+This step is optional.
 1. Use [AWS Key Management System](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) to create a dev ops key for encrypting secrets.
 1. Add `export AWS_DEV_OPS_KEY_TOKEN=your-aws-dev-ops-kms-key-token` to your `.bash_profile`.
 Run `source ~/.bash_profile` to add the new environment variable to your current terminal session.
 This only needs to be done once.
 1. Create a file named `secrets.decrypted.json` in `./aws/cloud-formation/` with the following contents.
 Replace `your-domain.com.` with your custom domain name.
+If you do not set up a custom domain name, remove the `RecordSet` resource from the CloudFormation template.
 	``` json
 	[
 	  {